Hadrianxx/DFS-Analytics-Toolbox/README.md

 Install Git and a Docker host.
 You will need both `docker` and `docker-compose`.
 I develop/test on Fedora Linux 25 with the Fedora-provided `docker` and `docker-compose`.
 This should work with any `docker` 1.12.6 or later and `docker-compose` 1.9.0 or later.

 ## The persistent workspace mechanism
 The Docker image contains the platform software and a user home workspace.
-You can run the service and upload and download notebooks while the service is running, but `docker-compose` doesn't retain data after it shuts the container down.
+You can run the service and upload and download notebooks while the service is running, but `docker-compose` doesn't retain data after it shuts the service down.
 I've found that a persistent workspace shared with the host is more convenient.

     During the image build, `docker` creates a full Jupyter notebook server virtual environment in the `dfstools` user's home directory. `docker` also creates a `VOLUME` - a mount point in Linux terminology - which the notebook user will see as the `Projects` directory on the Jupyter home tab.

     At run time, `docker-compose` mounts a host directory onto this `Projects` directory.
 This is a `bind-mount`.
 As a result, both the software running in the container and any software running on the host see the same contents in this directory.

     When `docker-compose` brings up the service, it looks at the environment variable `HOST_PROJECT_HOME` to get the host directory name.
-For example, on my test runs I use `export HOST_PROJECT_HOME="~/snarfblatt"`.
+For example, on my test runs I use `export HOST_PROJECT_HOME="~/dfs_project_home"`.
 If the host directory does not exist, `docker-compose` will create a new empty one.

 ## Usage
 1. Open a terminal / command line window on your Docker host.
 Type